U.S.Department of Education Staff Report

 602.19 Monitoring and reevaluation of accredited institutions and programs.

+(b) The agency must demonstrate it has, and effectively applies, a set of monitoring and evaluation approaches that enables the agency to identify problems with an institution's or program's continued compliance with agency standards and that takes into account institutional or program strengths and stability.
 These approaches must include periodic reports, and collection and analysis of key data and indicators, identified by the agency, including, but not limited to, fiscal information and measures of student achievement, consistent with the provisions of §602.16(f).
 This provision does not require institutions or programs to provide annual reports on each specific accreditation criterion.

 In the Fall 2015 staff analysis, the agency was requested to demonstrate that it has a set of monitoring and evaluation approaches that will allow it to identify problems related to continued compliance with agency standards, including developing a means for ensuring that programs/institutions submit all required information and that actions are taken against programs/institutions that are found to be out of compliance with the agency's standards.